ixfxfun/sketch-empty/README.md

 npm run ws
 ```

-This will open another port (8081), make sure you set that to 'Public' under the Ports section at the bottom.
+This will open another port (8081).
+Go to the 'Ports' tab in the bottom panel of Codespaces, and make sure both have 'Visibility' set to 'Public'.

 Test it's working using the provided 'ws-demo' sketch.